How Colligo does it:

 Dyneema: Lashing & Splicing

-For the "do it yourselfers" we want to make sure that you have the information to assemble your rigging in a way that allows you to get the most value out of it in the safest way possible.
-The US Coast Guard has called our standing rigging "the safest standing rigging that you can buy" and this is really dependent on how it is put together.
-Our splices have been tested in the lab and on all the oceans of the world and we have a lot of confidence in them, as long as they are done to our high standards.
+About our Splicing Instructions: For the "do it yourselfers" we want to ensure that you have the information to assemble your rigging in a way that allows you to get the most value out of it in the safest way possible.
+The US Coast Guard has called our standing rigging "the safest standing rigging that you can buy" and this is dependent on how it is put together.
+Our splices have been tested in the lab and on all of the world's oceans.
+When our splices are done to our high standards we have a lot of confidence in them.
 If you are going to use them, please pay attention to the details and, together with our hardware, you will get the safest standing rigging in the world.
-Please let us know if you have any questions.

 Safe Working Loads